Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Custom-Function-Node.md

 ![11](images/Custom-Function-Node-Subgraph.png)

 Create your custom function either directly in a Sub Graph, or right-click the existing Custom Function node and select `Convert to Sub Graph`.
-Add the appropriate input and output ports using the [Internal Inspector](Internal-Inspector.md) and [Custom Port Menu](Custom-Port-Menu.md).
+Add the appropriate input and output ports using the [Graph Inspector](Internal-Inspector.md) and [Custom Port Menu](Custom-Port-Menu.md).
 After this, you can reuse your custom function as many times as needed, even within other Sub Graphs.